António Costa: Candidate for prime minister

 In September 2014, the Socialist Party chose Costa as its candidate to be prime minister of Portugal in the 2015 national elections.
-In a ballot to select the party's candidate, gaining nearly 70 per cent of the votes, he defeated party leader António José Seguro, who announced his resignation after the result.
+In a ballot to select the party's candidate, gaining nearly 70 percent of the votes, he defeated party leader António José Seguro, who announced his resignation after the result.
 By April 2015, he stepped down as mayor to focus on his campaign.

 During the campaign, Costa pledged to ease back on austerity and give more disposable income back to households.
 He proposed to boost incomes, hiring and growth to cut the budget deficits while scrapping austerity measures and cutting taxes for the middle and lower classes, asserting that would still allow deficits to reduce in line with the Euro convergence criteria.
 Also, he pledged to roll back a hugely unpopular hike in value added tax on restaurants and reinstate some benefits for civil servants.